nicktodd/dockerlabs/docs/module6_openshift4_pipelines.md

 7. Paste this value into the **Git Repo url** box

-8. After a few seconds the screen should say that a builder image has been detected.
-This means that OpenShift knows how to deploy this application - we do not need to clone the git repository, build the Jar file, or write a Dockerfile because Openshift knows how to do all of these tasks.
-However by default it will use the latest version of Java, so we will change that to use the version that the project expects.
+8. After a few seconds the screen will say that it can build the image using the dockerfile contained in the repository.
+This will work fine but we don't even need to have a dockerfile.
+If we didn't have one OpenShift would still know how to deploy this application.
+It knows it needs to clone the git repository, build the Jar file, and create a Dockerfile.
+We will see this by changing the settings to build the applicaiton from source code.

 Click on **Edit Import Strategy**.